morberg/covid-notebook/README.md

 # Python notebooks for Covid-19 data
-Notebooks for analysing some Covid-19 data from different sources
+Notebooks for analysing some Covid-19 data from different sources.
+Feel free to use the issue tracker for feedback and general discussion.

 ## Reporting Lag
 Using data published by FHM and [processed by @adamaltmejd](https://github.com/adamaltmejd/covid).